Yes.

 We'll pay the injured person or their legal representative.
 Please see our car insurance document of insurance to find out more about what you can and can't claim for on personal accident cover.

-*If you bought Allianz Essentials before 16 January 2025, you won’t see personal accident cover included in your documents, but rest assured we’ve got you covered.
+*If you bought Allianz Essentials (now Allianz Online Bronze) before 16 January 2025, you won’t see personal accident cover included in your documents, but rest assured we’ve got you covered.

-You’ll find your certificate of motor insurance in your online account.
+You’ll find your certificate of motor insurance in your Allianz account.
 Once you’ve logged in, select ‘Documents’ and you’ll see it in your Welcome Pack.

 We have seven days to update the MID with your policy details.
 This includes new policies sold and policies cancelled.